gregorywmorris/dcj-manufacturing-oil-rig/README.md

 1. Add missing data:
     * Add a date-time column.
     * The data is considered as recorded every 60 minutes for project purposes.
-        * Provide cumulative 60-minute intervals for the length of the cohort.

 ### Starting Knowledge
 1. Global locations.
 See `locations.py`.